5.9 Resolution Through the Formal Procedures

 - If either the Reporting Party or the Responding Party or both request a formal hearing, the formal hearing procedures will be initiated after the conclusion of the five day period.

 - If neither party requests a formal hearing within the five business days and mediation is allowable under the terms of this HCAP, the Affirmative Action Officer will notify the Reporting Party and Responding Party that meditation will be initiated at the conclusion of the five day period.

 - The Affirmative Action Officer will designate a mediator within ten business days of receipt of such request.

 - The mediator will schedule a meeting with each of the parties, together or separately, to attempt to negotiate a settlement of the complaint.
 If a resolution is not reached within ten business days of the initial meeting, the Affirmative Action Officer will inform both parties in writing that either may seek a resolution of the complaint by a formal hearing.

 - A settlement occurs when the parties agree in writing to a resolution of the complaint.
-A resolution may include, but is not limited to, withdrawal of the complaint without the right to re- file it; an agreement by the Respondent to terminate or not repeat specific conduct; an apology; and/or participation in counseling.
+A resolution may include, but is not limited to, withdrawal of the complaint without the right to re- file it; an agreement by the Responding Party to terminate or not repeat specific conduct; an apology; and/or participation in counseling.
 The Affirmative Action Officer reviews all resolutions so that the parties are fully informed of the terms.
 If there is any sanction agreed to as part of the resolution, the official responsible for implementing any such sanction must also agree to the resolution in writing.
-Resolution need not imply an admission of violation on the part of the Respondent.
+Resolution need not imply an admission of violation on the part of the Responding Party.